Pete Bader – A gunman in the Mason County War of Texas. His brother, Charles Bader, was killed by Johnny Ringo.

 Bob Beckwith (18??-1878) – A member of the Seven Rivers Warriors during the Lincoln County War in New Mexico, he was killed by a Regulator in Lincoln, New Mexico on July 19, 1878.

 Henry M. “Hugh” Beckwith (18??-1892) – A member of the Seven Rivers Warriors, who fought in New Mexico’s Lincoln County War, Beckwith shot down his own son-in-law on August 16, 1878.
-After the war, he moved to Texas, where he was killed during a robbery of his general store at Presidio in 1892.
+After the war, he moved to Texas, where he continued his outlaw ways and was killed when he tried to rob a general store at Presidio in 1892.

 Jim Bewley – A gunman, was killed in Oregon attempting to break the smallpox quarantine.